-With colleagues from this project's facilitating agency, the Instituto Floresta Tropical (IFT) based in Belém, Pará, a study of seedling enrichment planting in artificial gaps opened in liana-dominated forests after logging was published in the journal Forest Ecology and Management (Keefe et al. 2009).
-While mahogany growth performance lagged behind that of other fast-growing native timber species (e.g. Ceiba, Schizolobium, Parkia spp.), survival and growth by mahogany seedlings over the eight-year study period was nevertheless excellent, with a mean diameter of ~10 cm attained (pole size).
+With colleagues from this project's facilitating agency, the Instituto Floresta Tropical (IFT) based in Belém, Pará, a study of seedling enrichment planting in artificial gaps opened in lianadominated forests after logging was published in the journal Forest Ecology and Management (Keefe et al. 2009).
+While mahogany growth performance lagged behind that of other fastgrowing native timber species (Ceiba, Schizolobium, Parkia), survival and growth by mahogany seedlings over the eight-year study period was nevertheless excellent, with a mean diameter of ~10 cm attained (pole size).
+This paper describes methods for site preparation, seedling outplanting, and maintenance for optimal survival and growth.